-It was hidden on the darkest alley behind the Old Slave Market.
+It was off on a musty alley behind the Old Slave Market.

-Guys had to kiss the doorman the first went to the Stardust to prove they was queer.
+You had to kiss the doorman the first time you went in to prove you were queer.

-The first time I went to the Stardust I was 16.
-Momma brought me so I didn’t have to kiss no one.
+The first time I went to the Stardust Momma brought me so I didn’t have

-Well she hauled me up on the stage and we danced while the other queers gawked.
+Well she hauled me up on that stage and we did the dirty dawg.

-But if the vice cops came to do a bar check I’d have to hide in the lady’s room or get “discovered” and throwed out.
+She sometimes let me in when I came to the bar alone but if the cops stopped in for a ‘bar check’ I’d have to hide in the lady’s room and get “discovered” and throwed out.

-Sometimes the vice cops would come and not do a bar check; they’d take some money and leave.
+Sometimes the cops came and didn’t do a bar check.

 “Whatcha doin’ out all gussied up?” he asked, “solicitin’?”